ytthuan/LeoSQLServerRServices/PredictiveMaintenance/Introduction.md

 In this template with SQL Server R Services, we show two version of implementation:

-- **Model Development with Microsoft R Server in R IDE**.
+- **Model Development with Microsoft ML Server in R IDE**.
 Run the code in R IDE (e.g., RStudio, R Tools for Visual Studio) with data in SQL Server, and execute the computation in SQL Server.

 - **Model Operationalization In SQL**.
 Deploy the modeling steps to SQL Stored Procedures, which can be run within SQL environment (such as SQL Server Management Studio) or called by applications to make predictions.
 A powershell script is provided to run the steps end-to-end.

 The following is the directory structure for this template:

 * **Data**    This contains the provided sample data.
-* **R**	      This contains the R development code (Microsoft R Server).
+* **R**	      This contains the R development code (Microsoft ML Server).
 It runs in R IDE, with computation being done in-database (by setting compute context to SQL Server).
 * **SQLR**    This contains the Stored SQL procedures from data processing to model deployment.
 It runs in SQL environment.
 A Powershell script is provided to invoke the modeling steps end-to-end.
 See Readme files in each directory for detailed instructions.